Noise-robust proofs of quantum network nonlocality: Noise-robust nonlocality in

 By setting $w=1-z=0$ one recovers the RGB4 family of distributions \cite{Renou_2019}, while merging the outcomes $(0,0)$ and $(0,1)$ leads to the three-output family of quantum distributions introduced in \cite{Boreiri2023}.

-As a warm up, we now present a proof of nonlocality of the distributions in Eq.~\eqref{eq: BUBS distribution} for a subsets of parameter values $(\lambda_0, u, m)$.
-It has the advantage of streamlining the proof techniques used in \cite{Renou_2019} and subsequently \cite{Boreiri2023}, while relying on the same basic idea, This will be helpful when we move to the noisy case.
+As a warm-up, we now present a proof of nonlocality of the distributions in Eq.~\eqref{eq: BUBS distribution} for a subset of parameter values $(\lambda_0, u, w)$.
+It has the advantage of streamlining the proof techniques used in \cite{Renou_2019} and subsequently \cite{Boreiri2023}, while relying on the same basic idea.
+This will be helpful when we move to the noisy case.